pw-order-of-devs/arr-rs/README.md

 # arr-rs

-Arrays library written in Rust inspired by NumPy
+Implementation of multidimensional arrays written in Rust

-**[WIP]** Work In Progress.
-Not yet ready for production
+**[WIP]** Work In Progress and on early stage